IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 Custom Header
 ^^^^^^^^^^^^^

-Download this sample: :download:`custom-header.html </_static/installation/files/var/www/dataverse/branding/custom-header.html>` and place it at ``/var/www/dataverse/branding/custom-header.html``.
+As a starting point you can download :download:`custom-header.html </_static/installation/files/var/www/dataverse/branding/custom-header.html>` and place it at ``/var/www/dataverse/branding/custom-header.html``.

-Once you have the location of your custom header HTML file, run this curl command to add it to your settings:
+Given this location for the custom header HTML file, run this curl command to add it to your settings:

 ``curl -X PUT -d '/var/www/dataverse/branding/custom-header.html' http://localhost:8080/api/admin/settings/:HeaderCustomizationFile``